This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-After years of using it myself, I can say without hesitation that the Ginormous Dog Crate by Midwest Homes is by far the best crate for Great Danes on the market today!
+After years of using them, I can say without hesitation that the Ginormous Dog Crate by Midwest Homes is by far the best crate for Great Danes on the market today!

 - Large size: 54 inches long, 37 inches wide, 45 inches tall